 Penstemons are valuable garden plants, grown for their long-flowering season and popularity with bees.
 There are many different types of penstemon, with some suited to the alpine garden while the majority are at home in the heart of a herbaceous border.
-Border penstemons have tubular late summer flowers in a wide range of colours.
-The flowers look very similar to those of a foxglove.
+Border penstemons have tubular late-summer flowers in a wide range of colours.
+The flowers look similar to those of a foxglove.

 Advertisement

-If you’re looking at your border in late summer and need to add some instant colour, penstemons are the answer.
+To add instant colour to your border in late summer, penstemons are the answer.
 Plant in groups of three or five for impact.
 Most border penstemons will continue to flower up until the first frosts.

 How to grow penstemons